-PureVPN hails from a user-friendly country Hong Kong that offers 2000+ servers in all the major countries (140+) of the world.
-Besides, you can use its impressive privacy features like internet kill switch, 10 multi-logins and 31-day money back guarantee.
-The service allows you to watch your favorite content be it TV shows and movies once you spoof your online locations from the vicious eyes of ISPs at a budget friendly price.
+PureVPN hails from a user-friendly country Hong Kong that offers 6500+ servers in all the major countries (140+) of the world.
+Besides, you can use its impressive privacy features like an internet kill switch, 10 multi-logins and 31-day money back guarantee.
+The service allows you to watch your favorite content be it TV shows and movies once you spoof your online locations from the vicious eyes of ISPs at a budget-friendly price.

 Read more in our PureVPN review from here.